Allstate New Jersey Offers Protection from Identity Theft, Federal Trade Commission Cites Identity Theft as the Number One Consumer Complaint in 2010

-)-- According to a recent report released by the Federal Trade Commission (FTC), for the 11th year in a row identity theft topped the agency’s list of top consumer complaints received.
-In 2010, of 1,339,265 complaints received, 250,854 – or 19 percent – were related to identity theft.
+According to a recent report released by the Federal Trade Commission (FTC), for the 11th year in a row identity theft topped the agency’s list of top consumer complaints received.
+Allstate's Identity Restoration Coverage provides high-quality fraud assistance, handling everything from proactive fraud alerts to inquiries from creditors.

 Allstate New Jersey Insurance Company is recommending some simple tips to help protect consumers from this devastating crime.
 Make them a habit to lower your risk.

 Keep Information Safe: Do not give identity thieves a chance.

 - Shred documents with personal information (including account numbers, your Social Security number, or date of birth).

 - Protect your Social Security number.
 Do not carry your Social Security card with you, in case your wallet or purse becomes lost or gets stolen, and do not write it on your checks.